gdejohn/monty/README.md

     var pot = 100;
     var raise = 50;

-    // the ratio of expected winnings to the size of a raise BigDecimal expectedValue = monty.expectedValue(raise, pot);
+    // an approximation of the ratio of expected winnings to the
+    // size of a raise
+    BigDecimal expectedValue = monty.expectedValue(raise, pot);
     if (expectedValue.doubleValue() > 1.0d) {
         // call!